Raku/doc/README.md

 **A:** Several reasons:

-  1. This documentation is intended to be universal with respect to a given version of the specification, and not necessarily tied to any specific Raku implementation.
+  1. This documentation is intended to be universal with respect to the specification, and not tied to any specific implementation.
   2. Implementations' handling of embedded Pod is still a bit uneven; this avoids potential runtime impacts.